17 – 20 November 2019 | BCEC, Brisbane, Australia

 Only the committee members know the identity of its authors.
-This information is normally used to avoid conflicts of interest when choosing tertiary reviewers.
+This information is normally used to avoid conflicts of interest.
 Authors' identities are not discussed amongst reviewers, and so briefs are judged solely on their merit, as determined by the reviews.

 Are briefs merely published in print, or is there a presentation as well?

 There is a presentation of about 15 minutes in length, followed by 5 minutes of discussion and questions.

 Where can I get the ACM Copyright Form on the web?
 I need to show it to my employers before I submit.

 Can I, for example, get a written guarantee of confidentiality?
 Reviewers are asked to keep confidential all materials sent to them for review, but they do not sign a confidentiality agreement.
 In general, there is wide respect for the confidentiality of submissions, but we cannot promise anything, or provide a written guarantee.

 It would not be wise for SIGGRAPH Asia to give you legal counsel on the matter of patents and publication; we urge you to seek independent legal advice.
 The main issue is that in different jurisdictions (such as Europe) prior public disclosure could invalidate a patent application.
 The situation is different in North America, where you have one year after public disclosure (for example, publication) to file a patent.
 It is a common practice for authors to prepare a patent filing coincidentally with their SIGGRAPH Asia publication.